ajtonsager/2024_ChIP_exo/README.md

 ### Obtain metadata from ChIP-exo data on yeastepigenome.org
 The bash script requires the bam file for a factor of interest to already be downloaded to your working directory.
 I obtained all data from [yeastepigenome.org](http://yeastepigenome.org/) using the following steps:
 1. Search for each factor with the search bar
-2. Left click on meta data
+2. Left click on "META DATA"
-3. **Right** clicking on the direct download arrow, and selecting "Copy link address"
+3. **Right** click on the direct download arrow, and selecting "Copy link address"
 4. In your terminal, use `wget` to download the data to your working directory An example of the link for a replicate from Spn1 is shown below:
 ```